xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

    GridMapXform = 0.997785 0.0665214 -0.0665214 0.997785 -11.1591 -15.8475
    ...

-The porgram does this using 5 best locations from LMM map and comparing them one-by-one for before and after the grid reloading.
-And it applies this tranform to all the nav items previously defined in LMM map.
-The LMM map overview image and all the items on it look the same, but all the coodinates are updated and they are all GOOD for current grid position on the stage.
-No new LMM is required.
+The program determines this transformation by identifying and comparing five of the best-matching locations from the LMM map before and after reloading.
+Using these points, it calculates the optimal transform and applies it to all Navigator items previously defined in the LMM map.

-This procedure is called **Realign to Reloaded Grid**.
-It happens automatically after reloading (via multigtid operation) is done.
-If you want to realign it again manually, there is also a button ``Realign to Map`` in **Multiple Grid Opeations** dialog window for you to do so.
-After each reloading, it will obtain and update the transformation martix of "GridMapXform" compared to the last round.
-All the coordinate values in the nav file are updated - they have been evolving to cope with new grid stage position, although the initial LMM map overview image still looks the same.
+Although the LMM map overview image remains visually unchanged, all coordinate values are updated accordingly.
+This means the previously defined points will still work without needing to acquire a new LMM map.
+This process ensures continuity and accuracy in navigation despite grid reloads.

+This procedure is known as **Realign to Reloaded Grid**, and it is triggered automatically after a reload during a Multigrid operation.
+If needed, you can also invoke it manually using the ``Realign to Map`` button found in the Multiple Grid Operations dialog window.

+Each time the grid is reloaded, a new GridMapXform matrix is computed and updated.
+All coordinate values in the Navigator file evolve with each transformation, adapting to the current physical position of the grid on the stage—even though the LMM map image itself appears unchanged.

-As you can see, this transform is essential to multigrid operation.
-It relys on LMM map.
-One cannot skip first step - LMM map and directly jump into MMM step.
+As this transformation is foundational to the Multigrid workflow, it relies on the presence of an LMM map.
+Skipping the LMM step and jumping directly to MMM is not possible.

 .. _Multishot_in_multigrid:

 Multishot in Multigrid
 ----------------------

-One of the key features for multishot procedure is the fact that final the Image Shift vectors can be obtained from the hole vectors and an ajustment transform.
-As mentioned in other SerialEM note, if hole finder routine is performed on a V image, the hole vectors become availble.
+One of the key features of the multishot procedure in SerialEM is its ability to derive final Image Shift vectors using a combination of hole vectors and an adjustment transform.
+This significantly simplifies alignment during automated data acquisition.

+As discussed in other SerialEM notes, when the hole finder routine is executed on a View (V) image, a set of hole vectors becomes available.
+By pressing the Use ``Last Hole Vectors`` button, SerialEM can generate a set of *rough* Image Shift vectors based on the transformation of these hole vectors.

-One can simply presse the button to Use ``Last Hole Vectors``, a set of "rough" Image Shift vectors are obtained from the transformation of hole vectors.
-If we perform hole finding routine on a MMM map overview, this "rough" Image Shift vectors are obtained and the information is also recorded as one of the properties for the MMM map nav item.
-See below:
+If the hole finding routine is instead performed on a MMM map overview, the process works similarly: the resulting *rough* Image Shift vectors are computed and stored.
+Importantly, this information is saved as part of the Navigator item properties for the MMM map.

+Below is an example of such an entry in the .nav file:

 .. code-block:: python
    :caption: IS vectors for MMM map